 For years, I’ve been using it without any problem.

 As a matter of fact, Linux is known as one of the most secured operating systems across the globe.

 If you can hack Microsoft’s custom made Linux OS, Azure Sphere, you will get $100,000 as a prize for finding that loophole

 What is Root Access Server?

-Root access server is a type of hosting in which you get an administrator level access.
+The root access server is a type of hosting in which you get administrator-level access.

-Having a root access server, it becomes easy to install server wide application, edit file names, configuring server wide application such as apache or MySQL, and various numerous things that are crucial.
+Having a root access server, it becomes easy to install server-wide applications, edit file names, configuring server-wide applications such as Apache or MySQL, and various numerous things that are crucial.

 In one word, I can say autonomy.
 You get more power to control the environment.